Asian and Pacific Islander American Rites of Passage Program

 Meals: lunch and snacks provided.

 Additional Questions?
-Please contact Kumu Iwalani, APIAROP program director at email@example.com.
+Please contact Kumu Iwalani Raes, APIAROP Program Director at email@example.com.

-Asian and Pacific Islander American Rites of Passage (APIA-ROP) is a culturally appropriate program for self-identifying APIA students and allies entering 7th – 12th grade.
-We strive to help enrich the lives of students through an exploration of APIA history and a greater understanding of their cultural identity through leadership development, advocacy, empowerment, and support.
+Asian and Pacific Islander American Rites of Passage (APIAROP) is a culturally appropriate program for self-identifying APIA high school students.
+The programʻs goal is to help enrich the lives of students through an exploration of APIA history and a greater understanding of cultural identity through leadership development, advocacy, empowerment, and support.

-This summer academy provides experiential and culturally specific learning activities to assist Asian and Pacific Islander American high school and middle school students in achieving success.
+The APIAROP program provides experiential and culturally specific learning activities to assist Asian and Pacific Islander American high school students in achieving success.
 The primary objectives are to promote and sustain cultural awareness, understand Asian and Pacific Islander American issues, increase intercultural skills, and develop personal and community empowerment skills.

 What do we do?